GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 * Now add the [**OSM Standard**](https://www.openstreetmap.org/about) layer

-You can extend the plugin by adding a contrbution pack via <br>
+To add satellite imagery via the "Bing Satellite Layer", we have to extend the plugin by adding a contrbution pack via <br>
 >    *Web* <br>
 >>   *QuickMapServices* <br>
 >>>  *Settings* <br>